akeneo/Dockerfiles/Docs/getting-started.md

     image: carcel/apache-php:latest                 # We use the image `carcel/apache` in its latest version to create the container
     depends_on:
       - mysql                                       # This container will depend on the MySQL on, meaning it won't start until MySQL container is
+    environment:
+      COMPOSER_HOME: /home/docker/.composer         # Ensure the composer home folder will be where we expect it for volume sharing
     ports:
       - '8080:80'                                   # Here we map the ports: port 80 of the container will be redirected on port 8080 on your machine
     user: docker                                    # Every command we execute in the container will be as the `docker` user (id 1000 group 1000, defined during the build of the image `carcel/apache`)